Soft launch strategies to boost user acquisition

 - What are people saying about your app?
 Have you caused a stir?

-The optimal timeframe for a soft launch is between two to three months.
+The optimal time-frame for a soft launch is between two to three months.
 This should be enough time to acquire an audience of a necessary size, analyze it, and find some insights.
-Furthermore, daily active user counts need to be in the four-figure territory - it’s difficult to create meaningful cohorts out of a handful of users.
+Furthermore, daily active user counts need to be in the four-figure territory because it’s difficult to create meaningful cohorts out of a handful of users.

-How to measure outcomes of a soft launch?
+How to measure the outcome of a soft launch

-There’s only one real way to get the best mobile measurement, and that’s with Adjust.
-Our data is supremely accurate, and our cohorts and segmentation are infinitely detailed, which makes the whole identifying your best user issue quite simple.
-We’ve already covered off this section a little in the planning, but just to remind you, here’s what you should be looking out for:
+Adjust’s data is supremely accurate, and our cohorts and segmentation are infinitely detailed, which makes the whole identifying your best user issue quite simple.
+Here’s what you should be looking out for:

 - User acquisition